Djeeberjr/l4d2-docker/README.md

 Try to avoid variables with the word `CVAR_` and avoid `=` in it.

 A list of available cvars can be found [here](https://developer.valvesoftware.com/wiki/List_of_L4D2_Cvars).

+If there is a new version of Metamod or Sourcemod and is not yet set in the image you can manually set the download URL in `METAMOD_DL_URL` and `SOURCEMOD_DL_URL`.
+It will only get update if the addon directory is empty.